 I am an interdisciplinary thinker and maker.

-I have an MRes degree from the Royal College of Art (2018-20) and a First-Class BA in Liberal Arts (French, Spanish and Philosophy) from Durham University (2012-16).
-A keen front-end developer and user interface designer, I am an alumna and member of various ‘tech for good’ and startup networks, including Founders & Coders, Code First: Girls and InnovationRCA.
-I have also accrued an advanced level of yoga teacher training hours (700+), spread across Goa and Brighton.
+In other news, I have an MRes degree from the Royal College of Art (2018-20) and a First-Class BA in Liberal Arts (French, Spanish and Philosophy) from Durham University (2012-16).
+A keen front-end developer and user interface designer, I am an alumna and member of various ‘tech for good’ and startup networks that promote women and the underrepresented global majority, including Founders & Coders, Code First: Girls and InnovationRCA.
+I have also accrued an advanced level of yoga teacher training hours (700+), spread across Goa and Brighton, and enjoy learning the basics of Sanskrit in evening classes at SOAS.

 CV available on request.